Skip to Content

 Most one-year-olds are able to handle this well, and they love the payoff: a delicious slice of banana!
 I love this banana slicer from Montessori Services!

-Threading with Large Beads, a Strainer, or a Can
+#2 – Threading with Large Beads, a Strainer, or a Can

-This activity is great for developing hand-to-eye coordination in toddlers.
+A large bead stringing activity is great for developing hand-to-eye coordination in toddlers.
 Clean out an old coffee can or any container with a thin, plastic lid that snaps on securely.

 Poke small holes around the lid, and get some thin, colorful sticks to push through the holes.
-Make sure that the sticks are long, so that they can’t be swallowed by your tot.
+Make sure that the sticks are long so that they can’t be swallowed by your tot.

 Instruct your child to put all of the sticks in the container by pushing them through the holes.
 If they appear to struggle, consider making the holes a little bigger.